yiisoft/yii2/docs/guide/structure-extensions.md

 By default, Composer installs packages registered on [Packagist](https://packagist.org/) - the biggest repository for open source Composer packages.
 You can look for extensions on Packagist.
 You may also [create your own repository](https://getcomposer.org/doc/05-repositories.md#repository) and configure Composer to use it.
-This is useful if you are developing closed open extensions and want to share within your projects.
+This is useful if you are developing private extensions that you want to share within your projects only.

 Extensions installed by Composer are stored in the `BasePath/vendor` directory, where `BasePath` refers to the application's [base path](structure-applications.md#basePath).
 Because Composer is a dependency manager, when